dancarpenter21/learnrust/README.md

 Not a lot of code written, good to keep this chapter handy as a reference for organizing a real project once it's time.

+Completed chapter 8:

+Noted that slicing strings, did some cool stuff with hashmaps.